terrencemlai/virtualsipandpaint/README.md

 * Responsive canvas that updates for more than one user.

-Implemented with socket.io and created functions for sending out and receiving the canvas data inside of canvas components so that multiple users can draw together on the same time.
+Implemented with socket.io and created functions for sending out and receiving the canvas data inside of canvas components so that multiple users can draw together at the same time.

-For sending out the canvas data,
+For sending out the canvas data;

 ```javascript
  this.socket.emit("draw", this.props.match.params.id, {